doctrine/doctrine-laminas-hydrator/docs/en/laminas-form.rst

        ],
        /* … */

-Later you can - and probably should - generate individual factories automatically using the `console tools <https://docs.laminas.dev/laminas-servicemanager/console-tools/>`__ provided by Laminas.
-This will increase your application’s performance in production deployments.
+You may generate individual factories automatically using the `console tools <https://docs.laminas.dev/laminas-servicemanager/console-tools/>`__ provided by Laminas.

 Creation
 ~~~~~~~~

-In the createAction, we will create a new BlogPost and all the
+In the controller's createAction, create a new BlogPost and all the
 associated tags.
 As a consequence, the hidden ids for the tags will by
-empty (because they have not been persisted yet).
+empty because they have not been persisted yet.

-Here is the action for create a new blog post:
+The controller createAction:

 .. code:: php